atomtigerzoo/postskeleventy/README.md

 A `navigation.json`, which we loop over in the template, to generate our nav and a `helpers.js` which just contains a simple environment helper.

-Uncompiled SCSS and JS reside in the `resources` folder - Gulp will be watching these folders for any changes (you should restart the server when creating new partials).
+Uncompiled PostCSS and JS reside in the `resources` folder - Gulp will be watching these folders for any changes (you should restart the server when creating new partials).

-When in development mode, Skeleventy will use `main.css` as the stylesheet.
+When in development mode, PostSkeleventy will use `main.css` as the stylesheet.
 This will be pretty chunky in filesize, due to it containing all of Tailwind's utility classes.
-Once you run the build command ready for deployment, Skeleventy will then reference the minified version of the stylesheet `main.min.css`.
+Once you run the build command ready for deployment, PostSkeleventy will then reference the minified version of the stylesheet `main.min.css`.

 Purge will also run via the build command and will cross reference all of Tailwind's utility classes with your templates/HTML and will remove all the unused ones - pretty cool right?